automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Kinnareemimus.md

 # Kinnareemimus
-## Description: This "bird mimic" dinosaur was recently discovered in Thailand.
+## This "bird mimic" dinosaur was recently discovered in Thailand.